Application to Study Abroad: Next Steps

 - You must ensure that you have submitted the appropriate application materials to the host university or program sponsor and been accepted by the program.
 If you need to have any forms signed by the Director of Study Abroad, bring them to the Study Abroad Office well in advance of any submission deadlines.

 - You may receive a Baruch bill for tuition and/or fees.
 You must pay the bill (if you receive a tuition waiver, you must still pay fees) and bring the validated bill stub to the Study Abroad Office.

-- You must complete and submit either the International Travel Waiver and Release Packetor the Independent International Travel Form (whichever is appropriate) in order to receive your Study Abroad Permit.
+- You must complete and submit either the Baruch College CUNY International Travel Waiver and Release Packet or the Baruch College CUNY Independent International Travel Form (whichever is appropriate) in order to receive your Study Abroad Permit.
 If you are required to purchase health and accident insurance for your study abroad, you will need to do so before you submit your forms.
 It is wise to do complete and submit these forms early.